rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

         Property Name: VISIBLE
         VALUE: TRUE

-2. Create another form personalizations to disable and close the Properties window with these settings:
+2. Create another forms personalization to disable and close the Properties window with these settings:

         Seq: 20